 While The Post is fronted by Streep and Hanks, make no mistake that The Post is an ensemble motion picture and it's much credit to both Streep and Hanks that they're both talented enough actors to know how to weave themselves into the fabric of an ensemble effort.
 As Beebe, Tracy Letts is a wry presence who seems perfectly suited to his central role as Graham's key adviser.
 Bob Odenkirk may very well be the ensemble's all-star as assistant managing editor Ben Bagdikian, whose ongoing presence at a series of pay phone booths gives the film some of its lighter, yet completely honest and resonant moments.
 Kudos must also be given to Greenwood as McNamara, David Cross as Post managing editor Howard Simons and, in one particularly effective scene, a delightful Sarah Paulson as Bradlee's rather hospitable wife.

 Filmed over the course of six months months just this year, The Post benefits greatly from frequent Spielberg collaborators such as D.P.
 Janusz Kaminski, whose lensing affords the film a welcome warmth.
 While composer John Williams was hard at work on Spielberg's Ready Player One when this film popped up, he diverted his attention to this film and delivered another winner.
 Alan Silvestri took over scoring duties for Ready Player One.

-The Post isn't quite a masterpiece, though it's a rather magnificent, entertaining and information motion picture.
+The Post isn't quite a masterpiece, though it's a rather magnificent, entertaining and informative motion picture.
 There are loose threads here and there and the inevitable challenge of producing a film more grounded in talk than action.
 Both Carrie Coon and Alison Brie are under-utilized as are a few of the other supporting players.
 However, these are minor quibbles for one of the year's best and most timely films and a surefire Oscar nominee in multiple categories.

 © Written by Richard Propes